NtrpyDev/summer-of-burgers/README.md

 ## Privacy

-The public site has no owner PII, analytics, submitter names, or emails.
+The public site has no analytics, submitter names, or emails.
 Votes use a salted hash of a server-signed browser token (`VOTE_SALT` in Cloudflare), plus hashed per-network daily throttles.
 Fan upload IPs are hashed, not stored raw.

 See [DEPLOY.md](DEPLOY.md) for Cloudflare bindings and `VOTE_SALT`.